Homemade Bourbon Vanilla Extract Recipe + Free Printable Labels

 Access the Free Labels by clicking the button below

-A window will open where you pop in your email address and I’ll send you the link to the free, printable gift tags in an email.
+A window will open where you pop in your email address, and I’ll send you the link to the free, printable gift tags in an email.

-Click ABOVE button to access printables.
+Click the ABOVE button to access printables.

-Never run out of Vanilla Extract Again
+Never run out of Bourbon Vanilla Again

 What I love about making my own vanilla extract is that once you make your initial investment, the costs are truly tiny!
 Simply top off the bottle of vanilla off once the vanilla beans start to show.
 A few splashes of bourbon is all.
 And maybe once a year, pop in a new vanilla bean or two.